-The "power of God" refers to God's ability to do everything, especially things that are not possible for people to do.
-God has complete power over everything that he has created.
-God gives his people power to do what he wants, so that when
+- The "power of God" refers to God's ability to do everything, especially things that are not possible for people to do. - God has complete power over everything that he has created. - God gives his people power to do what he wants, so that when they heal people or do other miracles, they do this by the power of God. - Because Jesus and the Holy Spirit are also God, they have this same power.

-Depending on the context, the term "power" could also be translated as "ability" or "strength" or "energy" or "ability to do miracles" or "control."
-Possible ways to translate the term "powers" could include "powerful beings" or "controlling spirits" or "those who control others."
-An expression like "save us from the power of our enemies" could be translated as "save us from being oppressed by our enemies" or "rescue us from being controlled by our enemies."
+- Depending on the context, the term "power" could also be translated as "ability" or "strength" or "energy" or "ability to do miracles" or "control." - Possible ways to translate the term "powers" could include "powerful beings" or "controlling spirits" or "those who control others." - An expression like "save us from the power of our enemies" could be translated as "save us from being oppressed by our enemies" or "rescue us from being controlled by our enemies."
 In this case, "power" has the meaning of using one's strength to control and oppress others.